Team

 santino

-Santino Andry (he/him) recently finished his Master’s degree in the Department of Entomology at the University of Antananarivo, Madagascar, where he worked with the Madagascar Biodiversity Center to document the effects of logging intensification on exotic and native ant assemblages in the new protected area of Ambohidray, District of Moramanga, Madagascar.
+Santino Andry (he/him) is a PhD student in the Department of Entomology at the University of Antananarivo, Madagascar, where he worked with the Madagascar Biodiversity Center to document the effects of logging intensification on exotic and native ant assemblages in the new protected area of Ambohidray, District of Moramanga, Madagascar.
 Santino joined Ekipa Fanihy in August 2019 and is just starting his PhD work with the team, splitting time between GPS telemetry and fruit bat ecotparasite projects.

 rova

-Rova Ratsimamanga is a Master’s Student with Association Ekipa Fanihy.
+Rova Ratsimamanga (he/him) is a Master’s Student with Association Ekipa Fanihy.

 Rova is currently pursuing a Master’s degree in the Department of Zoology and Animal Biology at the University of Antananarivo, Madagascar.
 He is studying Bartonella spp. prevalence on Madagascar’s fruit bats.
 Rova joined the Association Ekipa Fanihy in February 2023.